 - Have all the compulsory EQUIPMENT with you.

 - Follow the instructions of the trail staff at all times.

 - The Masca Gorge trail has not been adapted for people with disabilities.
 As a result, any companies, associations or individuals who are considering the participation of blind persons or people with reduced mobility must take into account these conditions before they undertake the trail.

 We encourage you to hire the services of authorised collaborating companies, which will not only offer you a greater guarantee of safety, but will also help you discover all of Masca’s heritage values.

 SPECIAL NOTE: Due to COVID-19, a series of EXTRAORDINARY MEASURES have been implemented.
 Check here the measures currently in force.

 You’ll encounter three CHECKPOINTS along the trail where security staff will be available to check that everything is going well and that you meet all the requirements for visiting the gorge.
-You’ll be asked to show your entrance ticket and booking for the boat trip at each checkpoint.
+You may be asked to show your entrance ticket at each checkpoint.